yoogchu/yoogchu.github.io/README.md

 Hi!
-This is Eugene Chu's personal website.
-If you like what you see, feel free to email me about all the job opportunities you're willing to offer me. =)
+This is my (Eugene Chu) personal website!
+Feel free to reach out to me at echu31@gatech.edu.